-Though it isn’t the simplest to use or most powerful app out there, you can run it on any platform, which is its strongest selling point and probably why it has more than 10 million users.
+Though it isn’t the simplest to use or most powerful app out there, as you can read in our Todoist review, you can run it on any platform, which is its strongest selling point and probably why it has more than 10 million users.

 You can quickly add tasks in your “inbox” and move them to related projects, set due dates and get alerts when each task gets done.
 All these features are available for free, but if you want to add custom filters and labels or attachments, you have to subscribe to its paid plan.

 Todoist Premium costs $3 per month and provides labels, reminders, filters, the abilities to upload files and comment on tasks, automatic backups, calendar sync, productivity trend reports and more.
 Todoist Business costs $6 per person per month, but it comes with a free 30-day trial and adds team inbox and admin and member roles to Premium’s features.

 If you forget to use to-do apps, Any.do will help with that.